 Tillicum Beach Campground is popular for many reasons, but the number one and most obvious is its location right on the beach.
 Campers are lulled to sleep by the sound of the ocean waves, then wake to sweeping views of the Pacific.
 The campground offers an ideal location for whale watching.

 Most campsites have beachfront views, and sunsets are not to be missed.
-Surfing, swimming and playing in the sand are the campgrounds most popular activities.
+Fishing, swimming and playing in the sand are the campground’s most popular activities.

 Campers enjoy Tillicum for its expansive sandy beach.
 Surfers and swimmers play in the waves just off-shore.
 Children love building sandcastles on the beach.

 Walking along the beach is a great way to explore the area.
 Cape Perpetua is 6 miles south, where visitors can wander through old-growth Sitka spruce, experience the crashing surf, investigate tide pools, whale watch or take a guided hike.